What does the SECURE 2.0 Act mean for you?

 VoyageATL's Rising Stars feature interview was an opportunity to look back on my journey.
 Try to see the whole picture when making changes, or as Maya Angelou said, “Do the best you can until you know better.
 Then when you know better, do better.”

-Pay to Play Paves Road Toward Goals
+Pay to Play Paves Road toward Goals

-Click here to read the full article: Pay to Play Paves Road Toward Goals
+Click here to read the full article: Pay to Play Paves Road toward Goals

 Coffee With Purpose